CSCfi/hpc-containers/index.md

 ## Podman example
-We use the same `app.dockerfile` as in the Docker example.
+We use the Dockerfile that we defined in the Docker example.
-Building container with Podman
+We can build the container with Podman as follows:

 ```sh
 podman build --tag localhost/app:0.1.0 --file app.dockerfile .
 ```

-Converting OCI container into Apptainer container.
+We can converting the OCI image into Apptainer image by saving the OCI image into an archive and building the Apptainer image from the archive as follows:

 ```sh
 podman save --output app.tar localhost/app:0.1.0
 apptainer build app.sif docker-archive://app.tar
 ```

-Pushing to container registry such as GitHub Container Registry.
+Finally, we can push the container image to a container registry.
+For example, we can use GitHub Container Registry (GHCR) as follows:

 ```sh
 podman login --username <username> ghcr.io  # will prompt for an access token